Communication Science and Disorders

 Minimum Requirements for Application

 Students normally enter the program at the junior level, but must have at least 52 credit hours, must have a minimum grade point average (GPA) of 3.0 for all coursework, and have successfully completed Florida State University's liberal studies requirements.
 Admission to Florida State University does not ensure admission to the School of Communication Science and Disorders, nor does attainment of the minimum grade point average.
 Formal application to the school is required of all entering majors.
 Non-FSU or transfer students also must apply to the University.
 Normally, admission is for the Fall semester.
 All materials necessary for admission applications must be submitted directly to the School by the first business day in February by 5:00 p.m.
 EST for admission.
-Additional deadlines and admission procedures can be found on the school Web site, at http://commdisorders.cci.fsu.edu/.
+Additional deadlines and admission procedures can be found on the school Website, at https://commdisorders.cci.fsu.edu/.
 It is recommended that students include MAC 1105 and STA 2122 in their pre-major coursework.

 Students applying for admission must: